ibm-icpa-coffeeshop/gitops/README.md

    * `kubectl apply -f tekton/pipeline/task-deploy.yaml`
    * `kubectl apply -f tekton/pipeline/pipeline-resources.yaml`
    * `kubectl apply -f tekton/pipeline/pipeline-deploy.yaml`
 1. Now you can manually run the pipeline which will deploy your resources.
+(Currently you will also need to have deployed `tekton/triggers/git-secrets` otherwise the pipeline will fail)
    * `kubectl create -f tekton/pipeline/run-pipeline.yaml`

 **Triggers**